LiskArchive/lips/proposals/lip-Introduce_PoA_module.md

     *   The value of `trs.params.validatorsUpdateNonce` has to be equal to `chainProperties.validatorsUpdateNonce`.
 *   Rules for `trs.params.aggregationBits` and `trs.params.signature` properties:
     *   The function `verifyWeightedAggSig(keyList, tag, netID, aggregationBits, signature, m, weights, threshold)`, specified in [LIP 0038][BLS], must return VALID where:
-        *   The `keyList` property is an array containing `getValidatorAccount(address).blsKey` for every address in `snapshotStore(0).addresses` sorted in the same order, where `getValidatorAccount` is the function exposed by the [validators module][validatorsModule].
+        *   The `keyList` property is an array containing `getValidatorAccount(address).blsKey` for every `address` property in `snapshotStore(0).validators` array sorted in the same order, where `getValidatorAccount` is the function exposed by the [validators module][validatorsModule].
         *   The `tag` is equal to `MESSAGE_TAG_POA`.
         *   The `netID` byte array corresponds to the network ID of the chain.
         *   The `aggregationBits` argument is the byte array given in `trs.params.aggregationBits`.
         *   The `signature` argument is the aggregate signature given in `trs.params.signature`.
-        *   The `m` argument is the output bytes of the serialization, as specified in [LIP 0027][lip27], of `trs.params.validatorAddresses`, `trs.params.weights`, `trs.params.validatorsUpdateNonce`, and `trs.params.threshold` properties according to the following schema:
+        *   The `m` argument is the output bytes of the serialization, as specified in [LIP 0027][lip27], of `trs.params.newValidators`, `trs.params.validatorsUpdateNonce`, and `trs.params.threshold` properties according to the following schema:

         ``` java
         validatorSignatureMessage = {
             "type": "object",
             "properties": {
-               "validatorAddresses": {
+               "newValidators: {
                    "type": "array",
+                   "fieldNumber": 1,
                    "items": {
+                       "type": "object",
+                       "required": ["address", "weight"],
+                       "properties": {
+                           "address": {
                                "dataType": "bytes",
-                   },
                                "fieldNumber": 1
-               },
-               "weights": {
-                   "type": "array",
+                           }
-                   "items": {
+                           "weight": {
-                       "dataType": "uint64",
+                               "dataType": "bytes",
-            	   },
                                "fieldNumber": 2
+                           }
+                       }
+                   }
                },
                "threshold": {
                    "dataType": "uint64",
-                   "fieldNumber": 3
+                   "fieldNumber": 2
                },
                "validatorsUpdateNonce": {
                    "dataType": "uint32",
-                   "fieldNumber": 4
+                   "fieldNumber": 3
                },
             },
             "required": [
-                "validatorAddresses",
-                "weights",
+                "newValidators",
                 "threshold",
                 "validatorsUpdateNonce"
             ]
         }
         ```
-        *   The `weights` argument is set to `snapshotStore(0).weights`.
+        *   The `weights` argument is set to the `weights` property of `snapshotStore(0).validators` array.
         *   The `threshold` argument is set to `snapshotStore(0).threshold`.

 ##### Execution